mrft/itr8/README.md

 a stream of tokens.
 * A parser can simply be seen as something that transforms a stream of tokens into a parse tree.
 * A web application (cfr.
-The Elm Architecture, AppRun, Redux) can simply be seen as something that translates a stream of events into html outputor a DOM tree.
+The Elm Architecture, AppRun, Redux) can simply be seen as something that translates a stream of events into html output or a DOM tree.
   * So a web application engine simply has to define this transIterator, and allow the user to fill in the application-specific blanks: the initial state, generating new state based on the incoming event, and generating html from the state.
   * Can you see how redux middleware, could simply be seen as a transIterator that will be put between the event stream before the reducer gets called?
     * Adding a 'tap' for logging?